celento/DjangoBlog/README.md

-# DjangoBlog
+# Blogging platform in Python using Django
-A blog app written in Python using the Django web framework
+###A blog app written in Python using the Django web framework